phylotastic/phylotastic/design/image_service.md

 **cc-by** says "You must give appropriate credit, provide a link to the license, and indicate if changes were made."

-The simplest way to satisfy this is to create a legend strip on each image with tiny text indicating: "Unmodified image by <person> (<license link>)" where license URL = EOL:license, and person = EOL:rightsHolder
+The simplest way to satisfy this is to create a legend strip on each image with tiny text indicating: "Unmodified image by &lt;person&gt; (&lt;license link&gt;)" where license URL = EOL:license, and person = EOL:rightsHolder

 ### Size issues